Restriction on types of coherent states due to gauge symmetry: Introduction

-At first sight it seems that we are free to choose FV; There are no restrictions on FV and we may take an arbitrary FV.
+Now, we are going into a problem that we have given the advance notice in {\bf I}; see Sec.
+6 in {\bf I}.
+At first sight it seems that we are free to choose FV; there are no restrictions on FV and we may take an arbitrary FV.
 However, when a Lagrangian varies at most a total derivative under a certain gauge transformation and possesses a sort of semiclassical symmetry, a full quantum state with an arbitrary FV does not always preserve the related symmetry.
 In the case, when a FV $\ket{\Psi_0}$ cannot be reached from $\ket{s, m}$ via ${\hat R}^{(s)}({\bf\Omega})$, we find some strange feature: Semiclassical orbits do not always represent exact quantal evolutions.
 It is Stone who first observed that there does exist one of the central problems at the point viewed from a general framework of CS with arbitrary FV.
-He raised the problem in a paper\cite{Stone} commenting on the precursory version of {\bf I} \cite{spinPIGP}; Moreover, he went further enough to propose a criterion under which the CS capture full quantal evolutions.
-According to that, an arbitrary FV is not always realized and that there may be restrictions on FV so that quantum evolutions are consistent with the semiclassical ones which has an original symmetry.
+He raised the problem in a paper\cite{Stone} commenting on the precursory version of {\bf I}. \cite{spinPIGP} Moreover, he went further enough to propose a criterion under which the CS capture full quantal evolutions.
+According to that, an arbitrary FV is not always realized and that there may be restrictions on FV so that quantum evolutions are consistent with the semiclassical ones which has the original symmetry.
 Actually, the FV have to be identical with $\ket{s, m}$ or on the orbits of $\ket{s, m}$ under the action of ${\hat R}({\bf\Omega})$.
 And, as Stone precisely pointed out, the problem is deeply related to the charge quantization of monopoles.

-In this article we consider the problem posed in Ref. \refcite{Stone} from the general framework of spin CSPI developed in {\bf I}.
-As mentioned earlier, we have demonstrated the process of going from the discrete PI to the continuous PI in {\bf I}; We have also showed that the spin CSPI contract to the canonical CSPI.
+In this article we consider the above problem posed in Ref. \refcite{Stone} from the general framework of spin CSPI developed in {\bf I}.
+This is precisely one of the topics that we promised to clarify at the end of {\bf I}.
+As mentioned earlier, we have demonstrated the process of going from the discrete PI to the continuous PI in {\bf I}.
+We have also showed that the spin CSPI contract to the canonical CSPI.
 So the PI expressions in {\bf I} are quite all right and are not responsible for not bringing the restriction on FV.
 Then one might wonder from where the restriction comes.
 We will approach the riddle in the light of the ``gauge symmetry'' associated with the invariance of Lagrangian appeared in the spin CSPI in {\bf I}.
 So the present article is also concerned with ``symmetry''.
-It will be one of the early attempts that relate CS and CSPI with symmetry, especially gauge symmetry.
+It will be one of the early attempts that relate CS, CSPI and monopoles with symmetry, especially gauge symmetry.